TNG/JGiven/CONTRIBUTING.md

 ## Code Formatting

 Please follow the code format of existing code.
 Do never reformat a file!
-You can ensure the correct code formatting by using the provided Eclipse formatter `develop/eclipse-formatter.xml`.
+You can ensure the correct code formatting by using the provided checkstyle formatting file ./checkstyle.xml